upsd/mars-rover/README.md

 # Mars Rover Kata
-First go at Mars Rover Kata, and refactoring into Command design pattern.
+First go at Mars Rover Kata, and refactoring into Command and State design patterns.

 ## Running the tests
 To run the tests, enter the below at the root of the project: